-It’s never easy for a restaurant or bar owner to decide the time has finally come to close down their business, but after 22 months of pandemic-fueled difficulties and staff shortages, closures are, sadly, inevitable.
-So to help keep track, here’s a running list of what has closed so far in 2022 around Music City.
-This story will continue to be updated throughout the year.
+It’s never easy for a restaurant or bar owner to decide the time has finally come to close down their business, but after two years of pandemic-fueled difficulties and staff shortages, closures are, sadly, inevitable.
+So to help keep track, here’s a running list of notable restaurant and bar closures so far in 2022 around Music City.
+This will continue to be updated throughout the year.

 Downtown Sporting Club

 The building that housed Strategic Hospitality’s Downtown Sporting Club has sold to an undisclosed new owner and is closed effective immediately, according to the Nashville Post.
 The multi-level building at 411 Broadway debuted in its current iteration in 2019, Ben and Max Goldberg’s most ambitious project to date, sporting four separate dining options, ax-throwing lanes, a rooftop oasis, and a few Broadway-facing hotel rooms.
 In its former life, the building’s ground floor hosted crowd-favorite Paradise Park Trailer Resort, open from 2007 until 2018.
 Strategic Hospitality eventually revived the popular honky-tonk after the transition, bringing back its popular tater tots, burgers, and $6 Natural Light pitchers.